itsevidentv/bookcharts/README.md

 		.marker-nonfic { background: #6c9d66; }
 		.marker-poetry { background: #4c8493; }
 		.marker-other { background: #df9097; }

+And for the checkbox colour, look for accent-colour:

+		accent-color:#244237;

 If you want to change the fonts, the two currently used are Solway for the sidebar and Rethink Sans for the book titles.